History of the Ming dynasty: Tumu Crisis and the Ming Mongols

-Succession crisis
+The Tumu Incident of 1449 and succession crisis

 The Oirat leader Esen Taishi launched an invasion into the Ming dynasty in July 1449.
-Wang Zhen encouraged Emperor Yingzong to personally lead a force to face the Mongols after a recent Ming defeat; marching off with 50,000 troops, the emperor left the capital and put his half-brother Zhu Qiyu in charge of affairs as temporary regent.
+Wang Zhen encouraged Emperor Yingzong to personally lead a force to face the Mongols after a recent Ming defeat; marching off with 50,000 troops, the Emperor left the capital and put his half-brother Zhu Qiyu in charge of affairs as temporary regent.
 In the battle that ensued, his force of 50,000 troops were decimated by Esen's army.
 On 3 September 1449, Emperor Yingzong was captured and held in captivity by the Mongols—an event known as the Tumu Crisis.
 After Emperor Yingzong's capture, Esen's forces plundered their way across the countryside and all the way to the suburbs of Beijing.
 Following this was another plundering of the Beijing suburbs in November of that year by local bandits and Ming dynasty soldiers of Mongol descent who dressed as invading Mongols.
 Many Han Chinese also took to brigandage soon after the Tumu incident.

 Emperor Yingzong of Ming; after deposing his half-brother, the Jingtai Emperor, in 1457, he ascended the throne again.

 The Mongols held Emperor Yingzong for ransom.
-However, this scheme was foiled once the emperor's younger brother assumed the throne as the Jingtai Emperor; the Mongols were also repelled once the Jingtai Emperor's confidant and defense minister Yu Qian (1398–1457) gained control of the Ming armed forces.
+However, this scheme was foiled once the Emperor's younger brother assumed the throne as the Jingtai Emperor; the Mongols were also repelled once the Jingtai Emperor's confidant and defense minister Yu Qian (1398–1457) gained control of the Ming armed forces.
 Holding Emperor Yingzong in captivity was a useless bargaining chip by the Mongols as long as another sat on his throne, so they released him back into the Ming dynasty.
 Emperor Yingzong was placed under house arrest in the palace until the coup against the Jingtai Emperor in 1457, which is known as the Duomen Coup ("Wresting the Gate Incident").
 Emperor Yingzong retook the throne.